 Fat transfer hollowing and volume loss around the temple, upper orbital rim and around the eyes and cheeks are often simultaneously treated with fat transfer to restore the fat loss and create a truly rejuvenated appearance that hearkens back to the fullness of youth.

 Perhaps one of the biggest advantages from a safety standpoint is that these procedures can be performed under local anesthesia with IV sedation.
 With this technique, patients are comfortable, moderately sedated and without any pain.

 Most patients choose this method to avoid any of the risks associated with general anesthesia.
 For those patients who do prefer general anesthesia, our facility is fully-equipped for general anesthesia.

-Procedures are performed in our accredited and certified (JCAHO and Medicare) surgical center, Carmel Valley Surgical Center, located within the suite.
+Our San Diego brow lift surgeries are performed in our accredited and certified (JCAHO and Medicare) surgical center, Carmel Valley Surgical Center, located within the suite.
 The center offers the highest level of safety and state regulations for outpatient surgery.

 Highly-trained and experienced surgical techs, medical assistants, nurses and a board certified anesthesiologist all work together to create the safest and most comfortable experience possible.

 Carmel Valley Surgical Center hosts two state-of-the-art surgical suites and a recovery center.
 The rooms are equipped with only the best equipment and instruments, and the center also has a separate entrance and exit from the main office, which allows our patients to undergo procedures in privacy.
 Your comfort is always our priority during these surgical procedures.

 Following surgery, ointment is applied to the incisions, and a gauze dressing is applied and wrapped around the head.
 Patients return to the comfort of their home or hotel room, then come back for an in-office check the following day where the dressings are removed and the face is examined.